271374667/filesizelib/docs/index.md

     style D fill:#fff3e0
 ```

-## 🌟 Why Choose ByteUnit?
+## 🌟 Why Choose FileSizeLib?

 ### Simple to Use
-ByteUnit's API is designed to be intuitive and follows Python best practices.
+FileSizeLib's API is designed to be intuitive and follows Python best practices.
 You can accomplish complex storage unit operations with minimal code.

 ### Performance Optimized
 Built-in platform-specific optimizations ensure optimal performance across different operating systems.